 - After a request or on the court's own motion, the court makes findings that:

 - The remote observation of live proceedings risks compromising the safety of any person, the defendant's right to a fair trial, or the victim's rights; and

 - There is no less restrictive alternative that preserves the public interest in remote observation.

-The bill also requires the court to post links on its website for the remote observation.
+The act also requires the court to post links on its website for the remote observation.

 - Take reasonable steps to ensure that no audio or visual transmission of privileged, confidential communications occurs; and